-If you’re trying to figure out how to start earning money online by working from home then you’ve come to the right place.
+Trying to figure out how to start working from home?
+You've come to the right place!

-Like Write To 1K which I reviewed recently, My Freelance Paycheck is a training program that claims to show you how to “put words into the computer for money” but here’s the important question:
+Like Write To 1K, My Freelance Paycheck is a training program that claims to show you how to “put words into the computer for money” but here's the all-important question:

-Is My Freelance Paycheck a scam or a legit step-by-step to becoming a freelance writer?
+Is My Freelance Paycheck a scam or a legit way of becoming a freelance writer?

 And just so you know:

-I don’t get paid if you sign up to this program and so you can rest assured that I write this is an honest, unbiased review with the sole aim of helping people like you who are ready to start making real money online.
+I don't get paid if you sign up to this program so rest assured, I write this honest and unbiased review with the sole aim of helping you to start making real money online.